What Does General Liability Insurance Cover? A Closer Look

 Regarding claim coverage based on when the incident took place and when the claim was filed, there are two types of general liability policies: occurrence and claims-made.
 While a majority of general liability policies are written as occurrence-based, some carriers will write them as claims-made.

-For example, instead of an occurrence policy, Hank’s Electrical Company had a claims-made policy from January 1, 2019, to December 31, 2019, with a retroactive date of January 1, 2015.
-Hank’s Electrical Company did work for a customer in October 2018, and in February 2019, miswiring caused the customer to shock themselves, which led to burn injuries.
+For instance, instead of an occurrence policy, Hank’s Electrical Company had a claims-made policy from Jan.
+1, 2019, to Dec.
+31, 2019, with a retroactive date of Jan.
+1, 2015.
+Hank’s Electrical Company did work for a customer in October 2018, and in February 2019, miswiring caused the customer to shock, which led to burning injuries.

 The customer claimed that the work from 2018 by Hank’s Electrical Company caused these injuries.
-In this case, since the work took place after the retroactive date―January 1, 2015―and was reported during the policy period, the insurer will cover the loss.
+In this case, since the work took place after the retroactive date (Jan.
+1, 2015) and was reported during the policy period, the insurer will cover the loss.

 Bottom Line

-General liability coverage pays for defense costs, court fees, settlements, and damages owed due to third-party claims of bodily injury, advertising injury, and property damage.
+General liability is an important insurance policy for small businesses because it pays for defense costs, court fees, settlements, and damages due to third-party claims of bodily injury, advertising injury, and property damage.
 It also holds the same exclusions across the board for first-party losses and claims not related to injuries or property damage.

-Although the coverage and exclusions are universal across policies, businesses may find differences in coverage A, B, and C in terms of the limits provided by the insurer.
+While the coverages and exclusions are nearly universal, businesses may find differences in coverage A, B, and C by the insurer.
 There may also be differences regarding claims-made vs occurrence policies.